Gerard-Deuner/Final-Degree-Project/README.md

-# single-cell GRaNIE & Benchmark of sc-eGRN Inference Approached
+# Single-cell GRaNIE & Benchmark of sc-eGRN Inference Approaches

 This repository contains the scripts I have been writing throughout the final degree project.